-Deutsche Bank falls after no deal reached with DoJ
+Deutsche Bank fails to score Justice Dept. deal, shares fall

-FRANKFURT/LONDON Deutsche Bank (DBKGn.DE) shares fell more than 3 percent on Monday after Chief Executive John Cryan failed to secure a speedy deal with the U.S. Department of Justice (DoJ) at the weekend over the misselling of mortgage-backed securities.
+FRANKFURT/LONDON (Reuters) - Deutsche Bank (DBKGn.DE) shares fell more than 3 percent on Monday after Chief Executive John Cryan failed to secure a speedy deal with the U.S. Department of Justice (DoJ) over the weekend over the misselling of mortgage-backed securities.

 Cryan was attending the International Monetary Fund and World Bank's autumn meetings in Washington, raising hopes that he might personally negotiate down the $14 billion fine the DoJ has demanded.